mirage/ke/README.md

 operations are: put some elements faster than a sequence of `Queue.push`, and get some elements faster than a sequence of `Queue.pop`.

-We extended implementations to have a limit of elements to store (see `Rke.Weighted` and `Fke.Weighted`).
-The purpose of it is to limit memory consumption of the queue when we use it in some contexts (like _encoder_).
+We provide extended implementations (`Rke.Weighted` and `Fke.Weighted`) with a limit on the number of elements stored.
+The purpose is to limit memory consumption of the queue when we use it in some contexts (like _encoder_).

 Again, as a part of the MirageOS project, `Ke` does not rely on C stubs,